Parents groan as school owners charge spurious fees

 He noted that there are many schools in Ekiti State and any parent who feels that the charges of a school is high should withdraw their children to other schools which charges suit their pocket.

-Reverend Williams confirmed that though private schools are burdened with multiple taxation, that couldn’t have been a reason for any school to charge beyond the reach of parents and guardians.
+Reverend Williams confirmed that though private schools are burdened with multiple taxations, that couldn’t have been a reason for any school to charge beyond the reach of parents and guardians.

 Reacting to the development, Ondo State chairman of PTA, Chief Abimbola Omojola, said the issue of high fees in private schools was not new.